 Both schemes manage to seduce people initially.
 However, they are illegal because they inevitably fall apart, with the investors or consumers at the bottom levels losing the most.

-These are some of the most famous pyramid schemes in U.S. history:
+Some of the most famous alleged pyramid schemes in U.S. history

 1. Koscot Interplanetary

 Koscot Interplanetary was a company from Orlando, Florida, selling mink oil-based cosmetics and was started by Glenn W. Turner in 1967.
 Unfortunately, the multi-level cosmetic company became entangled in numerous legal difficulties and went out of business in the 1970s.
 Turner later moved on to operate another motivational company, Challenge Inc., only to be sentenced to seven years in prison in 1987 for using a pyramid scheme for fraud and conspiracy.

 Another multi-level marketing company from the 1960s is Holiday Magic.
 Founded by William Penn Patrick, the company initially distributed home-care products and cosmetics.
 However, the company was forced to close in 1974 after it was found guilty of fraud, and it was mandated to compensate the people it defrauded by tricking them into joining the company.

 Metabolife International was a multi-level marketing company based in San Diego, California, manufacturing dietary supplements.
 Despite the hundreds of millions of dollars earned from one of its products, the company eventually went bankrupt in 2005 and was forced to close.

 United Sciences of America was an American company with a diversified portfolio that sold supplements through multi-level marketing.
 Developed by Robert Adler, a Dallas businessman, the company promoted these supplements as protection against cancer and the newly discovered AIDS.